silencesys/lindat-tei/src/guidelines/translations.md

 # Translations

-To provide translation with the original latin text the document's body should be divided into two parts, the original and translation.
+To provide translation with the original Latin text the document's body should be divided into two parts, the original and translation.
 For that purpose
 `div` elements should be used as shown in the example below.
 The `type` attribute and the `xml:lang` are considered mandatory as they provide information about the text contained inside.
 For translations should be `type` set to value `translation` and for the original text to `original`.
 The `xml:lang` attribute must contain valida ISO-639 language abbreviation, [see the table](./language-codes).